Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/testing.md

  ## Testing ##

-- All the features of this project have been manually tested  in order to make sure they respond effectively.
-Moreover, users can move from page to page since all of them are interconnected.
+- All the features of this project have been manually tested  in order to make sure they respond effectively:

- - Contact form:
+Through both menus(extended navigation bar and hamburguer navigation menu) users can reach every section of the website.
+- the contact form has  been tested and it works perfectly.
+A confirmation message pops up to confirm that the message has been sent.
  When filling the form if the information required in the contact form is not correct (wrong email format, or not filling the text boxes.) an error message about the required fields will appear.

+- The map is working perfectly and the infowindows worked as expected in all devices.

+- In the Amenities section all the alerts show up when clicking on the icons.

+- The site had been developed to fit the sizes of the different devices provided by google developers tools.
+Therefore, this page is responsive in all those devices.

 As part of the testing process this website was tested using:
  - [W3C Markup Validator](https://validator.w3.org/)